 According to state statute, contributions for all employers are actuarially determined each year.
-For the year ended December 31, 2020, the actuarially determined contribution rate was 11.11%, but the actual rate for the fiscal year end was 12.25%.
+For the year ended December 31, 2021, the actuarially determined contribution rate was 11.50%

 The system also receives 1⁄4 of 1% of ad valorem taxes collected within respective parishes, except for Orleans and East Baton Rouge parishes.
 The System also receives revenue sharing funds each year as appropriated by the legislature.
 These additional sources of income are used as additional employer contributions are considered support from non employer contributing entities.
-For the year ended December 31, 2021, \$13,898 was recognized as revenue related to the non employer contributions to the system.
+For the year ended December 31, 2022, \$24,031 was recognized as revenue related to the non employer contributions to the system.